Connecting People & Place

 A whole-systems approach.

-Permaculture design differs from traditional landscape design in that it is a systems approach that endeavours to maximize functional interrelationships between all of the living and non-living elements of the design, including the human inhabitants.
+A permaculture approach differs from traditional landscape design in that it is a systems method that endeavours to maximize functional interrelationships between all of the living and non-living elements of the design, including the human inhabitants.
 (See: An Introduction to Permaculture Design).
 Like traditional landscape designs, permaculture designs attend to aesthetics and beauty but they are also intended to achieve other yields such as food production, medicinal plants, water harvesting, enhanced biodiversity, income generation and economy, energy, vibrant community life, and any other yields desired by the people living there.

 Permaculture designs involve the careful integration of the following essential elements: